Tropical Storm Ida could hit the U.S. Gulf Coast as a hurricane Sunday | Science-Environment

 Ahead of the storm, Louisiana Governor John Bel Edwards declared a state of emergency late Thursday.
 Hurricane-force winds of about 110 mph with gusts of 130 mph could hit the state, forecasters said.

-Early Friday the storm was about 50 miles (80 kilometers) north-northwest of Grand Cayman, packing maximum sustained winds of 45 miles per hour (75 km per hour), the NHC added.
+But it is expected to rapidly gain strength and speed over the warm Gulf waters, endangering the coastlines of Louisiana, Mississippi, and Alabama, forecasters said.
+Early Friday the storm was about 75 miles (125 kilometers) north-northwest of Grand Cayman, packing maximum sustained winds of 60 miles per hour (95 km per hour), the NHC added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)